-For this example, setting it to 1 while bring the shapes to full brightness when the candle is on them.
+For this example, setting it to 1 will bring the shapes to full brightness when the candle is directly on top of them.

 The last input specifies the exponent to apply to the normalized distance function between the affector and the other elements:

 For example, if this is set to 1, then the change in the brightness of elements will follow a linear progression as distance changes.
 Setting it to 2 will make it a quadratic, and 3 will make it cubic.
 For this example, any value between 1 or 2 should be fine.

 If you want the point from which the distance is calculated to be somewhere other than the center of the element, you can adjust the Property Affector X and Property Affector Y settings under the Advanced category: